 How to Adopt

-Fill out an application - this only shows that you are truly interested in adopting a dog - it is not binding.
+1) Filling out an application.
+Taking this step indicates you are truly interested in adopting a dog - it is not binding.

-Approved adopters can then meet their potential dog.
-If that dog is not deemed to be a good match, another dog can be suggested or the application will be kept on file for a future dog.
+5) If that dog is not deemed to be a good match, we may suggest another dog, or your application will be kept on file for a potential future dog.

 Do You Have What It Takes?